How To Hire The Right Adwords Freelancer

 Q: What is your match type strategy?

-A: Modified broad match with a lower bid to expand our reach, exact match with a higher bid to focus in on searches that we know will convert.
-If a query matches to modified broad match and converts well, create an exact match keyword to target that query.
+A: Phrase match with a lower bid to expand our reach, exact match with a higher bid to focus in on searches that we know will convert.
+If a query matches to phrase match and converts well, create an exact match keyword to target that query.

 Q: If I wanted to raise my click-through rate, what are some things I could do?